CFT-PAN/QMC-DMP/README.md

 **Q. Will data be identified by a persistent identifier?**

 Data will be assigned a DOI by the TR.
-Code will be not be assigned a DOI by default as the CR does not assign DOI.
+Standalone software will be not be assigned a DOI by default as the CR does not assign DOI.
 Instead, the CR repository name forms the unique identifier for codebases stored at the CR.
-This is such that code can be published in journals where a DOI gets assigned by the journals.
+This is such that code can be published in journals where a DOI gets assigned by the journal.

 **Q. Will rich metadata be provided to allow discovery?
 What metadata will be created?
 What disciplinary or general standards will be followed?
 In case metadata standards do not exist in your discipline, please outline what type of metadata will be created and how.**